IowaDave/pxt-makerbit-maze/README.md

 Use the directional touchpins to navigate.
 Your first move is to the right.
 Your goal is to emerge from the lower-right corner of the maze.
 The exit is indicated by a double right-side wall.
 Woohoo!
 You won!

 The game automatically drops a breadcrumb when you leave a cell.
-To view the breadcrumbs, press touchpin 10.
+During play, you may view the breadcrumbs.
+Press touchpin 10.
 The LED will illuminate to indicate that breadcrumbs are being shown, and you will see a dot in the center of the display when you enter a cell where you have been before.
 To stop seeing the breadcrumbs, touch the touchpin #10 again.
 It is a toggle.
+Note that breadcrumb display can be activated only while navigating in the maze.